openstack4j/openstack4j.github.io/learn/network/networks-lbaas-v2.md

 The monitor pings the member to ensure that the member is alive.

 The PING monitor is the most basic type of health check.
-The following configurable properties can be specified
+The following configurable properties can be specified:

 * **delay:** This is the minimum time in seconds between regular pings of the member.
 * **timeout:** Maximum number of seconds for a monitor to wait for a ping reply before it times out.
 The value must be less than the delay value.